rahulbordoloi/Mask-Detector/README.md

 ## About

-It is a Mask Detection Program to aware people for wearning masks and protect themselves during Corona pandemic.
+It is a Mask Detection Program to make people aware for wearing masks and protect themselves during the Corona pandemic.

 ## Output